Grades 3 through 5

 Students uncover the central roles enslaved African people played in Dutch, British, and American New York.

 New York and the Civil War

-Learning History through Paintings
+Learning History with Paintings

 Objects Tell Stories

-Learn to think and work the way historians do: analyzing objects from the past to discover what they tell us about life long ago.
+Students analyze historical artifacts to discover what they tell us about life long ago.

 Being a Historian

-To book a program, visit www.nyhistory.org/ednet.
+To download a PDF of these programs, click here.
 If you have any questions, please contact us at 212-485-9293